How Siri Created the Next Big Thing in Customer ServiceSeptember 5, 2012 by Ashley Verrill

 What advantages or disadvantages do you see with Siri-like apps for customer service?
 Leave your comments on the trend here.

 Special thanks to Craig Bassin and John Morrell, CEO and vice president of product marketing for EasyAsk, respectively, who both provided valuable input for this story.
-This image for this story was provided from a promotion video for Nuance Communication’s Nina.
+Thumbnail image created by Antonio Silveira.